vongrossi/n8n_oci/README.md

 http://YOUR_PUBLIC_IP:5678
 ```

-This is sufficient for most use cases, and does **not** require a domain name or reverse proxy.
+This is sufficient to work with n8n which does **not** require a domain name or reverse proxy.
+But for security reason, I strongly recommand the use of HTTPS (domain name required) and NGINX

-### ✅ Do you want to use a custom domain and HTTPS?

-If you prefer to access n8n securely via `https://yourdomain.com`, you may:

-1. **Point your domain name** to your instance’s public IP (set A record).
-2. **Install and configure NGINX** as a reverse proxy.
-3. **Use Certbot** to generate a free SSL certificate.

-> ⚠️ This part is optional.
-You can skip it if you don’t plan to use HTTPS or a custom domain.

----

-## 📚 Advanced Configuration

 See [`docs/nginx-ssl.md`](docs/nginx-ssl.md) for help with domain, NGINX setup, and HTTPS.